splittingred/getFeed/_build/docs/readme.txt

 /**
- * @package component-template
+ * @package getfeed
  */

 File: Readme.txt
-Snippet: component-template
+Snippet: getFeed
-Compatibility: MODx Revolution
+Compatibility: MODx Revolution 2.0.0

-Your readme.txt content goes here.

-It will be shown to the user on install and will be available for viewing in Package Management and in the Extras Repository.
+Simple snippet for retrieving and iterating through RSS feed items from a feed url and producing output via an itemTpl.